ghanshyampratap/-Development_of_Integrated_MCU_Dual_Rotor_Axial_Flux_Motor-IM-DRAFM-/README.md

 - Develop FOC & CAN-enabled motor controller.
 - Add advanced soft-start & operational modes.
 - Optimize torque & speed control (Clarke-Park transform).

 ---

-## 🙏 Acknowledgment

-Thank you for your attention and support!
-For details, please refer to the **literature review papers** and internal project documentation.

----